-If you're searching for a ConnectWise alternative, you've probably already looked at Atera, Syncro, SuperOps, NinjaOne PSA, and Kaseya BMS.
+If you're evaluating MSP platforms, you've probably already looked at ConnectWise Manage, Atera, Syncro, SuperOps, NinjaOne PSA, and Kaseya BMS.
 Maybe HaloPSA.
 Each one solves the same problem the same way: a templated multi-tenant SaaS product where every customer gets the same configurable feature set, priced per technician or per endpoint.

 That model works fine for a lot of MSPs.
 It's also why so many of them feel interchangeable.
 The pricing pages all say roughly the same thing.
 The feature lists overlap by 80%.
 The differences come down to UX preferences and which integrations the vendor chose to prioritize.